Trading

 Setup Costs and What to Expect

 The cost of establishing a Goods Wholesalers Trading License at Dubai South Business Hub Free Zone varies depending on the package selected, the type of office or facility required, and any additional regulatory approvals.
-Entry-level packages typically begin from around AED 12,500 annually and can increase based on visa allocations, flexi-desk or warehouse requirements, and the number of activities listed on the licence.
+Entry-level packages typically begin from around AED 12,500 annually and can increase based on visa allocations, flexi-desk or warehouse requirements, and the number of activities listed on the license.

-Costs to factor into your budget include the licence registration fee, establishment card fees, visa fees per employee or shareholder, and any facility rental costs.
+Costs to factor into your budget include the license registration fee, establishment card fees, visa fees per employee or shareholder, and any facility rental costs.
 Many free zone packages bundle these elements together, making it easier to forecast total first-year expenditure.

 Licensing and Compliance Requirements